Share this...

 Je vous l’accorde – Nice and simple this one, just another way to say you agree!

 So, there are a few to give your debates in your French lessons a bit more penash.
 Debating is quite a common feature amongst the host families I have stayed with and many of the French people I have met.
-Getting involved in this amateur debating whilst you are learning French in France is fantastic because it makes you feel closer to the culture, you are living it, not just learning about it.
+Getting involved in this amateur debating whilst you are learning French in the South of France is fantastic because it makes you feel closer to the culture, you are living it, not just learning about it.
 Get these phrases memorised and get in the ring.